 When I struggled to implement it, one of the long-time readers here kindly helped guide me, saving me a ton of time in the process.

-Can I reciprocate?
-Unlikely.
-But I can pay it forward – which is why I take the time to answer every single Twitter DM, respond to every single blog comment I get, and engage in the comments sections of new blogs when I have the time.
+But I can definitely pay it forward – which is why I take the time to answer every single Twitter DM, respond to every single blog comment I get, and engage in the comments sections of new blogs when I have the time.

 It doesn’t matter whether you are on the giving or receiving side.
 At the end of the day, every single request for help is a chance to create something out of nothing.

-There’s nothing to lose – so don’t be afraid to take the opportunity.
+There’s nothing to lose, and everything to gain – so don’t be afraid to give it a shot.